-During these summer months, consider hosting events outdoors and asking guest to test prior to arriving.
-As a community, we can do what's necessary to keep each other safe and have our community levels return to low.
+During these summer months, consider hosting events outdoors and asking guests to test prior to arriving.

 Many people in Oak Park travel throughout the county and as a result experience a greater risk of contracting COVID-19.
-Although Oak Park is in the medium community level, we recommend following the high community level prevention strategies for Oak Park residents that frequently travel throughout the county.
-Oak Park residents that tend to be more stationary within Oak Park may follow the medium community level prevention strategies.
+Although Oak Park is in the low community level, we recommend following the medium community level prevention strategies for Oak Park residents that frequently travel throughout the county.
+Oak Park residents that tend to be more stationary within Oak Park may follow the low community level prevention strategies.